Shaun Filiault

-Shaun Filiault is an American politician serving as a member of the New Hampshire House of Representatives from the Cheshire 7 District.
-He assumed office December 7, 2022.
-He is also chairman of the Keene, New Hampshire, Democratic Committee.
+Shaun Filiault is an American politician who served as a member of the New Hampshire House of Representatives from the Cheshire 7 District.
+He assumed office on December 7, 2022.
+He was also chairman of the Keene, New Hampshire, Democratic Committee prior to changing his party affiliation to Independent in June 2023.

+On June 6, 2024, Filiault announced he would not seek re-election as he and his fiance planned to move out-of-state after Filiault’s term.
+He resigned from the House on July 31, 2024, as that anticipated out-of-state move ultimately occurred prior to the end of the term.

 Early life and education

-Filiault was born and raised in New Hampshire and educated in the Keene public school system.
+Filiault was born in 1981 and raised in New Hampshire and educated in the Keene public school system.
 He earned a Bachelor of Arts degree from Boston University before earning his PhD at the University of South Australia.
 He later earned a Juris Doctor degree from the University of New Hampshire School of Law.

 Career

 After earning his PhD, Filiault was a lecturer in health promotion at Flinders University in Adelaide, Australia.
 He specialized in men's health issues and published numerous articles in men's health promotion and men's body image.
 He subsequently changed careers and graduated from law school, passing the New York and New Hampshire bar exams.
 He clerked for Judge William G. Young in the U.S. District Court for the District of Massachusetts.